brendonthiede/who-here/README.md

 ## Technology

 The app is a .NET Core Web API, intended for use with Slack as a Slash Command.
 It uses the Microsoft Graph API to pull user profiles from Office 365.
+For managing the application life cycle, there is also a PSake script to manage tasks like testing, publishing, and deploying.

+## Text Parsing Strategy

+There are many services, in particular [Microsoft's LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/), that can help with providing an understanding of the intents and entities within text, however, I wanted to try it manually.
+The code is in `TextToIntentParser.cs` and mainly has a strategy of looking for a "property" or one of it's tenses or aliases, removes any "noise" words (as, is, are, to...) either directly before or after the property, and then assumes anything else is the search text to look for in the known values of the property.

 ## Creating an App Registry